ykl7/scimcp/README.md

 ```bash
 python MCP/server.py
 ```
+This starts the FastMCP server, now in **another terminal** we access the server tools from client.py.
-Now, to run the client, each general purpose tool gets prompted based on certain keywords.
+To run the client, each general purpose tool gets prompted based on certain keywords.
 ```bash
 # Google scholar (No special prompt required)
 python MCP/client.py -- "Give me research papers on AI in material science"